criticalart/calos/README.md

 ## How 2 Install

-Have a fresh-baked Arch install going into this. **Make sure Lumine is your bootloader.** Make sure to set a root password and make an account...
+**You must have a fresh Arch install going into this.** Feel free to use any settings you want; from disk encryption to file system.
+The only required settings for the install script to work properly is to **use Limine as your default bootloader** and **set root and create a user** (which you should be doing anyway).

 ```
 sudo pacman -S git nano
 ```